A system-level approach to generalized feedback Nash equilibrium seeking in partially observed games: vGFNE-seeking via System Level Synthesis

 defined by the extended-real-value functions

 The Problem \eqref{eq: vGFNE_Projection_Operator_Separable} can be solved by the Alternating Direction Method of Multipliers (ADMM, \cite{Ryu2022}), and either $\Psi^{\star}$ or $\Lambda^{\star}$ used as the projection $\Phi_{u|k+1}$.
-The subproblem associated with $J^{(r)}_{\Phi}$ considers only the dual dynamic constraints $\Sigma_{\Phi}^*$ (Eq. \ref{eq: DynamicGame_SLS_Dual}) and the structural constraints from Eq. \eqref{eq: FIR_Constraints_SLP}.
-The subproblem associated with $J^{(c)}_{\Phi}$ considers the primal dynamic constraints $\Sigma_{\Phi}$ (Eq. \ref{eq: DynamicGame_SLS_Primal}), the structural constraints from Eq. \eqref{eq: FIR_Constraints_SLP}, and the operational constraints from Eq. \eqref{eq: SLS_Chance_Constraint_SOC}.
+The subproblem associated with $J^{(r)}_{\Phi}$ considers only the dual dynamic constraints $\Sigma_{\Phi}^*$ (Eq.~\ref{eq: DynamicGame_SLS_Dual}) and the structural constraints from Eq. \eqref{eq: FIR_Constraints_Sparsity_A}.
+The subproblem associated with $J^{(c)}_{\Phi}$ considers the primal dynamic constraints $\Sigma_{\Phi}$ (Eq.~\ref{eq: DynamicGame_SLS_Primal}), the structural constraints from Eq. \eqref{eq: FIR_Constraints_Sparsity_A}, and the operational constraints from Eq. \eqref{eq: SLS_Chance_Constraint_SOC}.
 For many cases (e.g., diagonal weighting matrices and bound constraints), these subproblems are, respectively, row-wise and column-wise separable and can be reduced into smaller problems to be solved in parallel.
 This can lead to a substantial performance improvement, making Algorithm \ref{alg: FB_vGFNE-Seeking_SLS} scalable to large-scale problems.
 We refer to \cite{Wang2018} for more details on partially separable SLS problems and their solution via ADMM.

-\section{Illustrative application: Stabilization of a partially observed power-grid}
+\section{Illustrative application: Stabilization of a partially observed power grid}

-In the following, we study the efficacy and performance of the proposed vGFNE-Seeking via FB-Splitting (Algorithm \ref{alg: FB_vGFNE-Seeking_SLS}) in a simulated application inspired by the decentralised control of power networks.
+In the following, we study the efficacy and performance of the proposed vGFNE-Seeking via FBS (Algorithm \ref{alg: FB_vGFNE-Seeking_SLS}) in a simulated application inspired by the decentralized control of power networks.
 The example is adapted from \cite{Wang2018}.

 We consider a $3 \times 3$ grid network of interconnected subsystems (Figure \ref{fig: PowerNetwork}).
-Each $p$-th node represents a power system operated by a self-interested agent aiming to stabilise its \textit{phase angle deviation} $\theta^p$ and \textit{frequency deviation} $\dot{\theta}^p$ against disturbances.
+Each $p$-th node represents a power system operated by a self-interested agent aiming to stabilize its \textit{phase angle deviation} $\theta^p$ and \textit{frequency deviation} $\dot{\theta}^p$ against disturbances.
 For this purpose, each agent has actuators capable of applying a load directly to $\dot{\theta}^p$.
 However, for budgetary reasons, each subsystem is equipped only with a phase measurement unit producing noisy readings of ${\theta}$.
 The measurements are publicly available through some communication network (which is assumed to have the same topology as in Figure \ref{fig: PowerNetwork}).

 Each $p$-th subsystem has the continuous-time dynamics

 where $u^p$ and $\delta_x^p$ represent the controllable load and the external disturbances, respectively.
 The fixed parameters are sampled from $m^p \sim \mathrm{Uniform}(0.5,1)$, $d^p \sim \mathrm{Uniform}(1,1.5)$, and $k^{p,\tilde{p}} = k^{\tilde{p},p} \sim \mathrm{Uniform}(0.5,1)$ with $k^{p,\tilde{p}} = 0$ if the link $j \to i$ is not present in the topology shown in Figure \ref{fig: PowerNetwork}.
 The phase measurements of each $p$-th subsystem are represented by the signal $y^p = \theta^p + \delta_y^p$, with $\delta_y^p$ being the measurement noise.
 The disturbances $\delta_x^p$ and the measurement noise $\delta_y^p$ are modelled as additive white Gaussian noise (AWGN) with standard deviations of $1$ and $0.1$, respectively.